jupyter-widgets/ipywidgets/README.md

         pip install -v -e .
         cd ..

-Later, when you've made changes to `jupyter-js-widgets` and you'd like to test those changes, run the following, empty your browsers cache, and refresh the page.
+After you've made changes to `jupyter-js-widgets` and you'd like to test those changes, run the following, empty your browsers cache, and refresh the page.

         cd widgetsnbextension
         npm run update:widgets
         cd ..

-TIPS: If you have any problems with the above install procedure, make sure than permissions on npm and pip related install directories are correct.
-Sometimes it helps to clear cached files too by running `git clean -d -f -x`.
+TIPS: If you have any problems with the above install procedure, make sure that permissions on npm and pip related install directories are correct.
+Sometimes it helps to clear cached files too by running `git clean -dfx`.
 Also, when you make changes to the Javascript, if you're not seeing the changes it could be your browser caching aggressively.
 Try using "incognito" or "private" browsing tabs to avoid caching.